StephenTanksley/StephenTanksley/README.md

 ### Hi there 👋

 My name is Stephen.
-I'm a full stack Python/JavaScript developer with an eye towards learning data science, audio DSP, and ML!
+I'm a full stack Python/SQL/Rust developer with an eye towards learning data science, ML and data engineering!

 - 🔭 -> I’m currently working on upgrading and expanding an Optical Character Recognition system built in Python.
 - 🌱 -> I’m currently learning Rust.